 - very small (100g<2kg)

 - small (2-25kg) (where required with 7kg restriction)

 - large (>150kg).

 The regulation also introduces the concept of excluded RPA, representing RPA operations considered to be lower risk.
 These operations will have reduced regulatory requirements, such as not needing a UAV operator’s certificate (UOC) or a UAV controller’s certificate.
-From 29 September 2016, the operator’s certificate will be called an RPA operator's certificate (ReOC) and the controller’s certificate will be called a remote pilot licence (RePL).
+From 29 September 2016, the operator’s certificate is called an RPA operator's certificate (ReOC) and the controller’s certificate is called a remote pilot licence (RePL).

-From 29 September 2016, commercial operators flying very small RPAs, weighing fewer than two kilograms, will not require a ReOC or an RePL.
+Effective 29 September 2016, commercial operators flying very small RPAs, 100g < 2kg, will not require a ReOC or an RePL.
 Operators will have to notify CASA at least five days before their first commercial flight and operate by the standard operating conditions.